Compensation

 Children taken into care:

-First Nations individuals who, at any time during the period between April 1, 1991 and March 31, 2022, while they were under the Age of Majority, were removed from their home by child welfare authorities or voluntarily placed into care, and whose placement was funded by ISC, were Ordinarily Resident on a Reserve or were living in the Yukon, but excluding children who lived in a Non-paid Kin or Community Home through an arrangement made with their caregivers and excluding individuals living in the Northwest Territories at the time of removal.
+First Nations individuals who, at any time during the period between April 1, 1991 and March 31, 2022, while they were under the Age of Majority, were removed from their home by child welfare authorities or voluntarily placed into care, and whose placement was funded by ISC, were Ordinarily Resident on a Reserve or were living in the Yukon, but excluding individuals living in the Northwest Territories at the time of removal.

 Jordan’s Principle: